MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-recipients-vb.md

-﻿---
+---
-Description: 'The Recipients property retrieves a collection of one or more recipients for the fax document.' ms.assetid: '9c1d12a0-f740-4bf0-a448-767e34afa124'
+Description: The Recipients property retrieves a collection of one or more recipients for the fax document. ms.assetid: 9c1d12a0-f740-4bf0-a448-767e34afa124
-title: 'FaxDocument.Recipients property'
+title: FaxDocument.Recipients property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.Recipients property